-Track customer behavior – The ability to identify this changed behavior is a key steppingstone to win customers back.
+Track customer behaviour – The ability to identify this changed behaviour is a key stepping stone to win customers back.
 User tracking needs to be activated for both purchase and especially non-purchase activity.
-Enabling customer behavior tracking via e-commerce site/app will provide important insights into the changed customer onsite behavior which is then used in developing and offering effective personalized targeted promotions.
-A personalized marketing campaign as such will enable high conversion rates and eliminate revenue leaks from irrelevant and market wide discounting.
+Enabling customer behaviour tracking via e-commerce site/app will provide important insights into the changed customer onsite behaviour which is then used in developing and offering effective personalized targeted promotions.
+A personalized marketing campaign as such will enable high conversion rates and eliminate revenue leaks from irrelevant and market-wide discounting.

-Real time analytics – Identifying customer behavior and building the perfect offer will not be enough.
-The ability to capture the customer with reactive real time analysis and targeting is what will secure customers from changing their mind or opting for competitors.
-Real time reactive analytics is what will help secure hesitant buyers and fuel impulse purchases.
+Real-time analytics – Identifying customer behaviour and building the perfect offer will not be enough.
+The ability to capture the customer with reactive real-time analysis and targeting is what will secure customers from changing their mind or opting for competitors.
+Real-time reactive analytics is what will help secure hesitant buyers and fuel impulse purchases.

 Data Science Forecasting

 Forecasting can be used in many different use cases to gain a competitive advantage and to be better prepared to handle upcoming events-especially in tumultuous and unpredictable times like now.